jflessau/sqlx-fmt/README.md

 This is not an official sqlx project, just something I always wanted to have.

-This project is a WiP.
+This project is a WIP.

 ## Installation